Mr-Dark-Prince/MashaRoBot/README.md

 CREDITS
 ```
-⚠️ all credits goes to its respective owners
+⚠️ All credits goes to its respective owners
+⚠️ You can see credit in codes
 ```